AlekzNet/Cisco-ASA-ACL-toolkit/doc/trafstat.md

 * List of source IP-addresses, sorted by amount of initiated connections
 * List of destination IP-addresses, sorted by amount of connections

 The script can be used to generate a firewall policy based on the real traffic.

+#### Performance

+* Intel(R) Xeon(R) L5530@2.40GHz
+* 10.7GB log file (50M lines)
+* ~40 minutes

+Other programming languages might "produce" a better result, but in my case only the basic UNIX utilities were available.

 ### Usage: